InfiAgent/InfiAgent.github.io/index.markdown

     <div class="container is-max-desktop">
       <div class="hero-body">
         <h2 class="subtitle has-text-centered">
-          ADA-Agent is a project to build and evalute agents for advanced data analysis.
+          InfiAgent-DABench is a project to build and evalute agents for advanced data analysis.
 Agent evaluation has been an open and challenging problem.
         </h2>
         <img src="static/images/framework.png">
       </div>